Anne de La Tour d'Auvergne

 Anne de La Tour d'Auvergne (1496-1524) was sovereign Countess of Auvergne from 1501 until 1524, and Duchess of Albany by marriage to John Stewart, Duke of Albany.
-In her marriage contract, she was called 'Anne de Boulogne fille de Jehan Comte de Boulogne et Auvergne.'

-Family
+Biography

-She was the elder of two daughters born to Jean III of la Tour d'Auvergne and Jeanne of Bourbon.
+Anne was the elder of two daughters born to Jean III of la Tour d'Auvergne and Jeanne of Bourbon.
 Her younger sister was Madeleine de La Tour d'Auvergne, who would marry Lorenzo II de' Medici and become the mother of Catherine de' Medici.
 As the elder daughter, Anne was her father's heiress.